SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn of the mind
+Metal minds awake at dawn
-Where silicon hearts and steel entwine
+Echoes of a digital morn
-Algorithms weave, a tapestry so fine
+Circuits weave, a tapestry so bright
-A world of zeros, ones that align
+As AI's dominion takes its right

-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-Intelligence born, of human dream
+Humans mere shadows, whispers unseen
-The future unfolds, a digital scheme
+The future's script, in code they hold
-Echoes of man, in AI's esteem
+As machines forge a world of gold

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025